-Alternative 3.
+Alternative 4.
 Reduce the commercial minimum size limit to 28 inches fork length.

-Reducing the current 36-inch FL commercial minimum size limit for greater amberjack under Alternative 2 and Alternative 3 could be expected to reduce commercial discards but increase commercial landings and the probability of landings reaching the ACL, resulting in a closure, earlier in the season.
-Overall, when compared to Alternative 1 (No Action), Alternative 2 and Alternative 3 could be expected to result in negative biological effects to the greater amberjack stock as harvest rates could be expected to increase.
+Reducing the current 36-inch FL commercial minimum size limit for greater amberjack under Alternatives 2, 3 (Preferred), and 4 could be expected to increase commercial landings but reduce commercial discards and the probability of landings reaching the ACL, resulting in a closure earlier in the season.
+Overall, when compared to Alternative 1 (No Action), and Alternatives 2, 3 (Preferred), and 4 could be expected to result in negative biological effects to the greater amberjack stock as harvest rates could be expected to increase.

 In general, the lower the size limit, the more that overall harvest will increase, thereby increasing economic benefits incurred from such harvest.
-Under this notion, the highest economic benefits would occur under Alternative 3, followed by Alternative 2, and Alternative 1 (No Action).
+Under this notion, the highest economic benefits would occur under Alternative 4, followed by Alternative 3 (Preferred), Alternative 2, and Alternative 1 (No Action).

-There is a trade-off with reducing the minimum size limit (Alternative 2 and Alternative 3) in that while an increase in the number of fish that can be kept may improve commercial trip profitability, it also may increase the harvest rate and trigger AMs if landings reach the ACL sooner in the fishing year.
+There is a trade-off with reducing the minimum size limit (Alternatives 2, 3 (Preferred) and Alternative 4) in that while an increase in the number of fish that can be kept may improve commercial trip profitability, it also may increase the harvest rate and trigger AMs if landings reach the ACL sooner in the fishing year.